ServerHubOrg/serverhub-mvc/README.md

 ![](doc/assets/serverhub-compact.png)

+Project intro, docs and tutorials, see [ServerHub](https://devchache.github.io/serverhub-mvc/index.html).

 [中文版](doc/README.cn.md)

 **ServerHub** is a collection of both Nodejs framework and its CLI tool.
-GitHub pages can be viewed on [ServerHub](https://devchache.github.io/serverhub-mvc/index.html).

 ServerHub MVC ([serverhub-mvc](https://www.npmjs.com/package/serverhub-mvc)) is a fast and light MVC web server framework that runs on Nodejs.